BazilSuhail/Texleath-Online-Marketplace/README.md

-# Aisaar
+# Texleath
-#### `Texleath`, your premier destination for high-quality clothing sales, manufacturing, and export.
+#### `Texleath`, premier destination for high-quality clothing sales, manufacturing, and export.
 This e-commerce platform offers a sleek and elegant design, reflecting the premium nature of our products.
 With a focus on user experience, our site provides a seamless and engaging shopping experience, complemented by advanced features and interactive elements.

 # Run Locally